withfatpanda/ship/README.md

 ## Basic Features
 - A WordPress starter theme on which to build your next awesome theme project
 - Combines Underscore's PHP and JavaScript baseline with Bootstrap's front-end framework
-- Uses NPM exclusively (bye-bye, Bower) to manage front-end dependencies
+- Uses [NPM](https://www.npmjs.com/) exclusively (bye-bye, Bower) to manage front-end dependencies and run your build scripts
-- Builds minified source files using Laravel Mix (Webpack in a beautiful disguise)
+- Builds minified source files using [Laravel Mix](https://github.com/JeffreyWay/laravel-mix/tree/master/docs#readme) ([Webpack](https://webpack.github.io/) in a beautiful disguise)
 - [Font Awesome](http://fortawesome.github.io/Font-Awesome/) for icons

 ### And, thanks entirely to UnderStrap and Underscores: